davaya/openc2-jadn/jadn-v2.0.md

 in TypeOptions, the Fields array MUST be empty.
 * The default value of TypeOptions, Fields and FieldOptions is the empty Array.
 * The default value of TypeDescription, ItemDescription and FieldDescription is the empty String.
 * Description values MUST have no effect on validation or serialization.

-## 4.2 Core Types
+## 4.2 Primitive Types

-### 4.2.1 Primitive Types

 A primitive type has no substructure, and specifies an unrestricted space of atomic values without regard to processing mechanisms or data format.
 As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes)